Their Small Size:

 Babydolls will be glad to give you the “coat off their back” each spring.
 Their wool is one of the finest wools of all the British breeds.
 It is short (typically 1.5 to 2.5 inches) and springy, soft and bouncy, with a surprisingly strong underlying disposition.
 The micron count typically ranges from 24 to 29.
 It has more barbs per inch than other wool types, making it an ideal blend with either angora rabbit or angora goat for spinners.
 Its ability to felt is very low.

 Another way Babydolls could be productive (although hardly worth mentioning here) is that they have select carcass value for the table, an attribute not shared by most other miniature breeds (which are typically wool breeds).
-We do not sell our lambs for this purpose.
+We do not sell our sheep for this purpose.